 - If you have a smooth texture, then this will be easier to do and will only require (in most cases) to keep reapplying caulking until it is flush with the finish and make sure there are no “hard lines” in the caulking, everything should blend in naturally.

 - For moderately heavy to heavier textures, a brush used in a dabbing motion would match the existing texture better.
 Experiment first, like I mentioned earlier to see what method works the best for your texture.
+A sanded caulk would work better for rougher stucco textures and be easier to achieve a more seamless repair.

 Step 6: Apply Color To The Repair: